Earlier this month we took a look at how the number of images and lines of text in an email campaign can affect the email’s click-through rate.

 This doesn’t necessarily mean that you’ll need to add in a bunch of new images to your next email marketing campaign.
 This simply shows that on average, our restaurant and spa customers are seeing a higher response to more visual-based messages that showcase their menu items and let people see what they will be getting when making a reservation or booking an appointment.

 2. Office supply companies and real estate agencies fall on opposite sides of the spectrum for the optimal length of text.

 Office supply companies are often best served by keeping the text in their emails concise, as click-through rates peak at 15 lines of text.
-Meanwhile, real estate agents and services saw the highest click-through rates at around 35 lines of text.
+Meanwhile, real estate marketing achieved highest click-through rates at around 35 lines of text.

 Again, the findings can be best explained by thinking about the consumer expectation and interest.
 Real estate agents need to put a lot of text in their emails, as they’re usually providing property descriptions for relevant listings.

 Office supply companies, on the other hand, are selling their products to employees at other businesses.
 They need to get their information across in a short amount of time in order to compete for attention within the busy worker’s inbox.

 3. Retail businesses often have a “sweet spot” for text length.

 Retail businesses have a very small window in terms of the number of lines of text that drive optimal click-through rates.